ddcroft73/Tizzle/Readme.md

 - Full documentation.
 - Add support to schedule tasks on remote machines.
 - Add User and password support for using on machines that you don't have admin rights.
-- Anti-Spam measures.
-  - Crippled the hourly and minute tasks so a user cannot send them indefinitely.
-    - Limits were imposed.
-      - Hourly: 1 per hour for max 6 hours.
-      - Minute: no more than 1 every 5, 10, 15, or 20 minutes.
-  - Still need to do something to the contacts and\or Groups.
-      - maybe make it only support groups up tp 5.
 - App is being totally re-written using OOD.
   - Change the makeshift Json database to use a more traditional DB.
   - Interaction with the Task Scheduler seems to be a bit sluggish.
 Likely it's my programming not being optimized.
 But the pauses during deletions and scheduling are normal.